-- Any current regular member of AFS who has been a regular member of AFS for at least five (5) consecutive years is eligible to be nominated to be an AFS Fellow.
+- Any current regular member of AFS who has been a regular member of AFS for at least the five (5) consecutive years immediately prior to his or her nomination is eligible to be nominated to be an AFS Fellow.
 For these purposes, a regular member is defined as a non-student, dues-paying member or Life Member.

 - Anominee is expected to have been a member of the profession for at least fifteen (15) years.
 This may be time since the PhD degree, but in cases where the PhD degree is not the terminal degree, it can be interpreted as after attaining the terminal degree.

 - Demonstrated excellence of contributions to one or several of the following areas: (1) research and discovery, (2) communication and outreach, education and pedagogy, (3) application of fisheries science to management and/or policy, (4) leadership and/or advancement of the profession.

 - AFS Presidents will automatically become Fellows upon their procession to past-president, if they are not Fellows already.